-The Committee believes that appropriate severance and change-in-control benefits are an important part of the total compensation benefits package because they enhance our ability to compete for talent and foster stability in our management.
-Quaker has entered into employment agreements with each of our Named Executive Officers, pursuant to which severance benefits are payable, and has entered into change in control agreements with each of our executive officers (other than the CEO whose employment agreement provides for payments in the event of a change in control of the Company).
-In determining amounts payable, the Committee seeks to provide severance benefits sufficient to allow our executives time to find a comparable position elsewhere and change in control benefits sufficient to induce our executives to support a change in control transaction fully and remain with us despite the risk of termination after the transaction.
+The Committee believes that appropriate severance and change in control benefits are an important part of the total compensation benefits package because they enhance our ability to compete for talent and foster stability in our management.
+Quaker has entered into employment agreements with each of our Named Executive Officers, pursuant to which severance benefits are payable, and has entered into change in control agreements with each of our executive officers, pursuant to which the executive officers will receive certain benefits if they are terminated within a specified period following a change in control of Quaker (other than Mr. Naples who retired on October 3, 2008).
+In determining amounts payable, the Committee seeks to provide severance benefits sufficient to allow our executives time to find a comparable position elsewhere and change in control benefits sufficient to induce our executives to support a change in control transaction fully and remain with us despite any risk of termination after the transaction.

-Mr. Naples' Employment Agreement
+Messrs.
+Naples' and Barry's Employment Agreements